mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 ## Output of Experimental Results

+> A more detailed description of the following arguments can be found {ref}`here<experimental-results>`.

 To provide valuable insights into the models learned by an algorithm, the predictions they provide, or the data they have been derived from, a wide variety of experimental results can be written to output files or printed on the console.

-- `--output-dir` (Default value = `None`)
+If the results should be written to files, it is necessary to specify an output directory:

-  - An absolute or relative path to the directory where experimental results should be saved.
+- `--output-dir` An absolute or relative path to the directory where experimental results should be saved.

 ### Evaluation Results